Electrode-iOS/ELDispatch/README.md

 ## A quick word about dependencies

 THGDispatch/KillerRabbit depends on THGFoundation/Excalibur (https://github.com/TheHolyGrail/Excalibur).

-The projects are designed to live side-by-side in the file system.  ie:
+THG projects are designed to live side-by-side in the file system.  ie:

 * \MyProject
 * \MyProject\Excalibur